perfeus/mlops/README.md

 The Python script `model_preprocessing.py` preprocesses the data using `sklearn.preprocessing.StandardScaler`.
 This stage prepares the data for model training.
 [Find more details using the link](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)

 ### 3. Model Preparation and Training (model_preparation.py)
 The Python script `model_preparation.py` creates and trains a Linear Regression model on the data prepared in the previous stage.
-[Find more details using link](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression)
+[Find more details using the link](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression)

 ### 4. Model Testing (model_testing.py)
 The Python script `model_testing.py` evaluates the machine learning model on the data from the `test` folder.
 This stage allows assessing the model's performance on new data. `r2_score` has taken as a key metric.
 [Find more details using the link](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html#sklearn.metrics.r2_score)